Antonio-Savio/weather-web-app/README.md

 - Error triggering if entered location does not exist

 ## Used Technologies ⚙️
-- React JS
-- Tailwind CSS
-- Axios library
+- **React JS**: JavaScript library for building user interfaces.
+- **Tailwind CSS**: Utility-first CSS framework for rapid styling and responsive design.
+- **Axios**: HTTP client library used to fetch data from the OpenWeather API.
+- **OpenWeather API**: Real-time weather data service used to provide climate and forecast information.

 ## How to Run the Project
 ### Requirements 🚀